prajjwalek/AI/README.md

 	</li>
 	<br>
 	<p>
-		Clustering is one of my favorites subjects in artificial intelligence.
+		Clustering is one of my favourites subjects in artificial intelligence.
 In this folder you will find an implementation of the K-Means clustering (where K represents the number of the clusters).
 The data for this case are points(which were generated with "random" numbers), and I did some graphical implementation, so, every cluster was visible (in a plot with a specific color).
 The code is really straight and simple.
 		To execute it, you need to have Java installed.
 		<br>
 		In order to compile the code: